aerogear-attic/aerogear-simplepush-server/server-vertx/README.md

 The SimplePush Server vert.x module can be configured using a json configuration file.
 The following configuration options are available:

+    {
+      "reaperTimeout" : 300000,
+      "ackInterval" : 60000
+    }

+#### reaperTimeout
+This is a scheduled job that will clean up UserAgent that have been inactive for the specified amount of time.

 #### ackInterval
 The time, in milliseconds, that a scheduled job will try to resend unacknowledge notifications.